MaximePerrinLivenais/Titanic/README.md

-# RAFT Concensus Algorithm for Log Replication
+# Log replication with RAFT consensus algorithm

-Project realized for the ALGOREP teaching at EPITA.
+Project realized for the ALGOREP course of Etienne Renault at EPITA.

 Authors :